- Arrow functions are shorter than

 }

-- Regular functions get dynamic
+- Regular functions have dynamic

 this

-- Arrow functions lock in
+- Arrow functions keep the outer

 this